François Henri Eugène Daugier

-François Henri Eugène Daugier (or François-Henri-Eugène d'Augier) (12 September 1764, Courthezon - 12 April 1834, Paris) was a French naval officer and politician.
+François Henri Eugène Daugier (also d'Augier; 12 September 1764 – 12 April 1834, Paris) was a French naval officer and politician who served in the French Revolutionary Wars and the Napoleonic Wars.

 Life

 Ancien Régime

+Daugier was born on 12 September 1764 in Courthézon, Comtat Venaissin, the son of Joseph-Ignace d'Augier, a knight from Avignon, and Dorothée-Suzanne de Margallet.
+The Augier family, originally from Malaucène, had settled in Avignon in the 17th century.
 Daugier began his military career by joining the Gardes de la Marine in October 1782, serving on the corvette Flèche then on the Précieuse the following year.
 On board the Superbe he took part in several missions to the Indian Ocean before returning to France on board the Brillant in May 1786.
 In 1787 he joined one of the packet boats intended to ease traffic between France and the Caribbean.
 On his return in 1789, having risen to lieutenant de vaisseau, he perfected his training in naval tactics.
 He rejoined the Flèche before switching to the Tourville in the Bay of Biscay on the orders of Morard de Galles.

 First Republic

 After several years at sea without a break, his health was badly affected and he had to return to his family to rest.
 He was elected procurator of Courthezon before being recalled to the navy on the outbreak of the War of the First Coalition.
 On 5 January 1793 he was made a major général in the squadron defending Belle-Île-en-Mer and Groix from attack by Howe's fleet.
 Heavily depleted, his crews mutinied under the pretext of sailing to Brest to save the port from the same royalist influence as had allowed the British to take Toulon.
 This was especially dangerous since his squadron was facing the enemy and so Daugier and his admiral met on one of the mutineers' ships, haranguing the crews and bringing order.

 The Committee of Public Safety believed Daugier had to be demoted for encouraging popular fanaticism, but he was not out of work long.
 In March 1795 he was made capitaine de vaisseau and put in command of the frigate Proserpine, in which he fought the British off the Brittany coast under Villaret de Joyeuse.
 He took part in the battles of 29 prairial and 5 messidor with this ship before being ordered to Paris to report to the government.
 Some time later he was put in command of the Nantes and Rochefort convoys, totaling 64 ships.
 During that command he used his force of four frigates to attack a British force of three frigates and one ship of the line entering the Audierne Bay to give the convoy time to flee into the bay.
-He then commanded the Fougeux then the Cocarde nationale in the expédition d'Irlande in 1796.
-In 1797 he took command of the Jupiter and took part in the Bruix' expedition of 1799.
+He then commanded the Fougeux then the Cocarde in the Irish expedition in 1796.
+In 1797 he took command of the Jupiter and took part in Bruix' expedition of 1799.